 Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
-Diluted loss per share is computed giving effect to all potentially dilutive common shares.
-Potentially dilutive common shares may consist of incremental shares issuable upon the exercise of stock options and warrants and the conversion of notes payable to common stock.
+Diluted loss per share is computed giving effect to all potentially dilutive common shares may consist of incremental shares issuable upon the exercise of stock options and warrants and the conversion of notes payable to common stock.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.
-Common share equivalents of approximately 716,000 and 342,000 were excluded from the computation of diluted earnings per share for the quarters ended December 31, 2015 and 2014, respectively, because their effect is anti-dilutive.
+Common share equivalents of approximately 619,700 and 355,000 were excluded from the computation of diluted earnings per share for the six months ended March 31, 2016 and 2015, respectively, because their effect is anti-dilutive.
+Common share equivalents of approximately 677,600 was excluded from the computation of diluted earnings per share for the quarter ended March 31, 2015, because of the effect is anti-dilutive.